Fullchee/notes/docs/inner-work/negotiating.md

 - What does it take to be successful here?
 - They will watch to see if you follow their advice
 - Personal stake in seeing you succeed
-- They are assessing you for how you will be their ambassador
+- They're assessing you for how you will be their ambassador

 How did you come up with this salary?